 You can apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA), which is available regardless of financial need.
-Using the FAFSA results, our Office of Student Financial Aid will prepare a Financial Aid Notification for you detailing the total amount of financial aid you’ll receive.
+Using the FAFSA results, our Office of Student Financial Aid will prepare a Financial Aid Notification for you detailing the total amount of financial aid you'll receive.
+More information can be found on OSFA's website.

 If you're an Illinois resident who isn't otherwise eligible for federal financial aid, you can submit the Alternative Application for Illinois Financial Aid.